christophermarek/Terra/devblog/(6) Pathfinding.md

 ## Now we need to implement this into our surfaceObjects so they can move to a destination.
 I think to implement this all we need to do is:
--when idle, set the first point to go to as the first element we shift out of the path array.
+* when idle, set the first point to go to as the first element we shift out of the path array.
--when moveing and point is reached, check if final point in path, if it is then stop moving. if its not then shift out the next point from the array.
+* when moving and point is reached, check if final point in path, if it is then stop moving. if its not then shift out the next point from the array.

 ![image](https://github.com/christophermarek/Terra/blob/master/devblog/(6)%20Pathfinding/idleState.PNG)